7 Different Types of Cloud Computing Structures

 It is an infrastructure that is mutually shared between organizations that belong to a particular community.

-- The community members generally share similar privacy, performance and security concerns.
+- The community members generally share similar privacy, performance, and security concerns.

-- An example of this is a community cloud at banks, government in a country, or trading firms.
+- An example of this is a community cloud at banks, the government in a country, or trading firms.

-- A community cloud can be managed and hosted internally or by a third party provider.
+- A community cloud can be managed and hosted internally or by a third-party provider.

-- A community cloud is good for organizations that work on joint ventures that need centralized cloud computing ability for managing, building and executing their projects.
+- A community cloud is good for organizations that work on joint ventures that need centralized cloud computing ability for managing, building, and executing their projects.

-Interested in finding out more about cloud structures and security?
+Are you interested in finding out more about cloud structures and security?
 Check out this free whitepaper on how to ensure complete security in the cloud!

 Cloud Service Models